-Processed Wastewater Solids
+Processed Wastewater Solids Section

-Biosolids are processed wastewater solids ("sewage sludge") that meet rigorous standards allowing safe reuse for beneficial purposes.
-Currently, more than half of the biosolids produced by municipal wastewater treatment systems are applied to land as a soil conditioner or fertilizer and the remaining solids are incinerated or landfilled.
+Processed wastewater solids ("sewage sludge") that meet rigorous standards allowing safe reuse for beneficial purposes.
+Currently, more than half of the activated sludge biosolids produced by municipal wastewater treatment systems are applied to land as a soil conditioner or fertilizer and the remaining solids are incinerated or landfilled.
+Even the solids need to be analyzed as part of your compliance, noncompliance or local limits requirements.
+We will return to this subject later in the course.